Buses from Paris to Milan

-The bus takes an average of 12 hours and 49 minutes to cover the 397 miles from Paris to Milan.
+The bus takes an average of 12 hours and 53 minutes to cover the 639 kilometers from Paris to Milan.
 However, the fastest bus only takes 11 hours and 40 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-With many people traveling in the middle of the week, Wednesday is the busiest day of the week for bus travel.
-If you are planning to travel on a Wednesday, you should make sure to book tickets well in advance as they may sell out.
+Friday is the busiest travel day for buses as people head from Paris to Milan for the weekend.
+If you are planning to travel on a Friday, you should make sure to book tickets well in advance as they may sell out.